ScanNet/scannet.github.io/index.md

     year = {2017}
 }
 ```
+## License
+The ScanNet data is released under the [ScanNet Terms of Use](http://dovahkiin.stanford.edu/scannet-public/ScanNet_TOS.pdf), and the code is released under the MIT license.

 ## Code and Data:
 Please visit our main project repository for more information and access to code, data, and trained models: [https://github.com/ScanNet/ScanNet](https://github.com/ScanNet/ScanNet)